Water Smart Program

 Learn about our local watershed and keeping it healthy through daily actions and sustainable gardening techniques.

 When it rains or we water our gardens, the excess water carries pollutants into the storm drains.
 The storm drains connect directly to local streams and lakes, ending up in Puget Sound.

-Toxins from our yards, gardens and streets, like fertilizers and pesticides, bacteria from animal waste, motor oil, soap are transported into the watershed, poisoning fish and our marine ecosystem.
+Toxins from our yards, gardens and streets, like fertilizers and pesticides, bacteria from animal waste, motor oil and soap are transported into the watershed.
+This poisons fish and our marine ecosystem.

-Thanks to King Conservation District and the Russell Family Foundation for supporting the Water Smart program.
+Thanks to Cascade Water Alliance, King Conservation District, the Russell Family Foundation and the Rose Foundation for supporting the Water Smart program.